What we know about the luxury yacht disaster off the Sicilian coast

 Editor

-Two bodies have been found in the search for six missing people after a luxury yacht sank in a tornado off the Sicilian coast.
+Four bodies have been found in the search for six missing people after a luxury yacht sank in a tornado off the Sicilian coast, reports have said.

+It comes after the body of man believed to be the boat’s chef, Recaldo Thomas, a Canadian-Antiguan man, was recovered near the yacht on Monday.

 Among those missing are British tech magnate Mike Lynch after the Bayesian sank at around 5am local time on Monday when it was moored half a mile off the coast of Porticello.